 Cut back on the booze.
 Sticking to beer and wine could cut your alcohol bill by almost half.

-Your budget is probably the most important part of your wedding...other than the whole ‘finding your fiance’ part.
+Your budget may be the most important part of your wedding.
+Ya know, other than the whole ‘finding your fiance’ part.
 Celebrate your engagement – and the start of a happy marriage – with a little financial planning.
-So you can focus on having and holding each other for richer instead of poorer.
+So you can focus on the “richer” part of life.